Parnas recording shows Trump chatting with indicted businessmen, president said he did not know - The Media HQ

 Prosecutors are also investigating Giuliani, Trump’s personal lawyer, with whom the two Soviet-born businessmen worked to oust Yovanovitch.

-Asked Friday after the first parts of the tape were released, White House press secretary Stephanie Grisham said: “Every president in our history has the right to place people who support their agenda and policies. within his administration. “
+Asked Friday after the first parts of the tape were released to the public, Grisham said: “Every president in our history has the right to place people who support his program and policies in his administration.”

-Note: This story was updated with additional comments from the White House press secretary, Stephanie Grisham on Sunday.